 Eligibility & Nomination Process

-- Addressing misleading information about scientific or medical issues.
+- Addressing misleading information about scientific issue (including social science and medicine).

 - Bringing sound evidence to bear in a public or policy debate.